-University of Dubuque - Nursing Programs and Rankings
+University of Dubuque Nursing Programs - NCLEX Passing Rates and Program Rankings

-University of Dubuque nursing school is a private not-for-profit institution located in Dubuque, Iowa.
-Its nursing programs are CCNE accredited.
+The nursing school at University of Dubuque is a private not-for-profit institution located in Dubuque, Iowa.
+Its nursing programs are accredited by CCNE.

-Degree types you can earn at University of Dubuque include Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Bachelor level degrees.
+Degree types you can earn at University of Dubuque include Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Bachelor Degree level degrees.

 Compare Iowa Nursing School Rankings

 |Compare Iowa Nursing Schools||ADN||BSN|

 |NCLEX Passing Rate Range||65.28% to 96.53%||68.38% to 95.85%|